-- Maintain Biosecurity The high standard of Ontario's food system requires biosecurity on the farm to prevent disease and infection in plant and animal populations.
-Respect signs warning of such situations and do not enter. - Livestock Safety Fencing for livestock protects the farm animals and the neighbourhood.
-Stay outside of the fencing area. - Stay on Marked Trails Even in the winter, always assume that fields can have crops planted.
-Hiking or driving on fields without permission ruins crops that have been planted. - Keep Fields Clean Dumping household garbage, yard waste and creating fire pits on farmland damages crops, injures animals, pollutes water and disturbs the ecosystem.
+- (A) Maintain Biosecurity The high standard of Ontario's food system requires biosecurity on the farm to prevent disease and infection in plant and animal populations.
+Respect signs warning of such situations and do not enter. - of the fencing area. - ( ightarrow Stay on Marked Trails Even in the winter, always assume that fields can have crops planted.
+Hiking or driving on fields without permission ruins crops that have been planted. - ờ Keep Fields Clean Dumping household garbage, yard waste and creating fire pits on farmland damages crops, injures animals, pollutes water and disturbs the ecosystem.